 What is a saltwater disposal well?

 A Class II Saltwater Disposal Well is often an oil or gas well that is no longer in production and is used for the disposal of saltwater produced from the oil extraction process.
+These disposal wells usually already contain naturally occurring saltwater.
 This is the EPA’s preferred method of disposal.

 According to the EPA, Class II wells have the following requirements: